malcalevak/wp-slimbox2/readme.txt

 3. Easier to use settings management.<br />

 Recently Added Features:<br />
-1. Option to automatically apply to all images on a page.<br />
+1. Option to automatically apply to all images on a page. - v0.9.1<br />
-2. Option to change the overlay color.<br />
+2. Option to change the overlay color. - v0.9.2<br />
+3. Emergency bug fix - v0.9.2.1

 == Installation ==